brainvisa/anatomist-free/sphinxman/anatomist_manual2.rst

 | Tension          | Changes the smoothness of curves drawn by the geodesic   |
 |                  | path tools (with constraints).                           |
 +------------------+----------------------------------------------------------+

+In addition to these tool buttons, and as in other Anatomist controls, several keyboard and mouse shortcuts are available in the surface paint mode: see the :ref:`SurfPaint control description <surfpaint_control>`

 See also the :ref:`Surface paint module tutorial <surfpaint>`